laurentpayot/verticalize/README.md

 ### Promises

-When the previous V-pipe output (or the initial value) is a promise, the next V-pipe will automatically chain it so you don’t need to write many `.then()` yourself.
+When the previous V-pipe output (or the initial value) is a promise, the next V-pipe will automatically chain it so you don’t have to write many `.then()` yourself.

 ```js
 const greeting =